jmlivingston/cra-to-snowpack/README.md

 npm i cross-env snowpack @snowpack/plugin-react-refresh -D
 ```

-> Note: `cross-env` is used to pass a variable and used in the `index.html` file to conditionally import Snowpack's entry point.
+> Note: `cross-env` is used to pass a variable and used in the `index.html` file to conditionally import Snowpack's entry point so we can still use `create-react-app`.
 While a `.env` file could be used, this won't work if Snowpack is consuming the same `.env`.
 Using `cross-env` ensures it is isolated only to `create-react-app` npm scripts.

 ### 2. npm scripts